MohammadEfhamiCc/crawler/README.md

 write `python crawler.py` after pressing enter, the program will ask you the domian you want to crawle, just keep in mind that the form of input should be look like "https://www.digikala.com, anything except that would not work.
+# The last say
+i would like to hear from you about this project, if you have any changes that you think it would be some how helpful to this project please consider telling it to me, i will be glad if some thing like that happen, i would review all the pull requests that reaches to me, so do not hesitate about sending your precious pull request to me, hoping to see you soon, Goodby requests to me.